 Buddhi Man Dura, also known as Dhampu, is a traditional folk singer of Nepal.
 He has been singing rare traditional folk songs, sung in Lamjung and the surrounding districts.
-This traditional folk songs are called Thado Bhaka in Nepali language.
+These traditional folk songs are called Thado Bhaka in the Nepali language.
 Thado Bhaka was popularized by Deu Bahadur Dura in the western part of Nepal.

-In fact, Deu Bahadur Dura was an eminent person of Lamjung district at that time.
+In fact, Deu Bahadur Dura was an eminent person in Lamjung district at that time.
 He was born in Karaputar, Lamjung district, and died at the age of 73.
 Generally, Thado Bhaka is sung on occasions and festivals in different parts of Nepal, especially in Lamjung district.

 History of Thado Bhaka

-Once, Thado Bhaka was sung at the birth ceremony of King Tribhuwan by Deu Bahar Dura and his friends during the reign of Shah dynasty.
-Therefore, pleased by the song, Deu Bahadur Dura was rewarded by King Prithvi Bir Bikram Shah with the silver ornaments.
+Once, Thado Bhaka was sung at the birth ceremony of King Tribhuwan by Deu Bahar Dura and his friends during the reign of the Shah dynasty.
+Therefore, pleased by the song, Deu Bahadur Dura was rewarded by King Prithvi Bir Bikram Shah with silver ornaments.

-Moreover, in the memory of Deu Bahadur Dura, people of Dura society have established a museum named Deu Bahadur Dura Sangralaya in Hadi Khola, Bardan Dada, in Lamjung district.
+Moreover, in memory of Deu Bahadur Dura, the people of Dura society have established a museum named Deu Bahadur Dura Sangralaya in Hadi Khola, Bardan Dada, in Lamjung district.
 Various programs are organized in the museum on different occasions every year.

 Later on, at the age of fifteen, he began to sing on the occasions in villages.
-Buddhi Man Dura is also known as Buddhi Man Gurung, because he had given his caste as Gurung, while recruiting in the army.
+Buddhi Man Dura is also known as Buddhi Man Gurung because he had given his caste as Gurung while recruiting in the army.

 Buddhi Man says that traditional Nepali folk songs should be protected as they are becoming rare.
 However, it is difficult to find in the new generation.
-According to him, Uttam Gurung of Bandipur, is the only person in the new generation, associated with traditional Nepali folk songs.
+According to him, Uttam Gurung of Bandipur is the only person in the new generation, associated with traditional Nepali folk songs.

-He also adds, “There are several traditional Nepali folk singers, however they are not getting an opportunity.
+He also adds, “There are several traditional Nepali folk singers, however, they are not getting an opportunity.
 Therefore, the association is working for the promotion of such singers these days”.

 Buddhi Man Dura has two sons and three daughters.
 He lost his father at the age of 12 and now lives with his surrogate father, John Philip Cross aka J.P.
 Cross, a former British Army colonel.

-The song describes about the cultures of the Dura society and the old days of the village life.
+The song describes the cultures of the Dura society and the old days of village life.
 Moreover, it was a tribute to Deu Bahadur Dura as well.
 Nowadays, Buddhi Man Dura is often seen performing in different places on various occasions and in some Television programs as well.